stacykutyepov/daily-automations/project-plan-optimizer/README.md

 This Python script generates a project plan based on tasks, effort in days, and specific days off for task owners.
-The script calculates the start and end dates for each task, accounting for weekends, holidays, and specified days off.
+The script calculates the start and end dates for each task, accounting for weekends, and specified days off.
 The final output is a CSV file that includes the calculated dates and a summary of days off.

 ### Features:
 Accepts a CSV file with tasks, effort, and owners.